-Anonymous Vs Untraceable
+Anonymous vs Untraceable

-The stark truth is public blockchains like Bitcoin are arguably the most traceable ledgers in existence today.
+The stark truth is that public blockchains like Bitcoin are arguably the most traceable ledgers in existence today.
 The ledger is so traceable that anyone in the world can go to a number of websites known as “blockchain explorers” and see where the coins come from, where the coins are going, and how many coins are controlled by each public address.
 However, the public addresses are random and give no personally identifiable information, so no one immediately knows who controls each address.
 In that respect, anonymity is provided by the blockchain network.